This document was last modified on February 18, 2021.

 You are responsible for renewing your domain names with WHC before their expiration date.
 WHC will issue renewal notices and renewal invoices by email prior to your domain’s expiry date in order to facilitate the renewal process, and will attempt to renew domains on your behalf following receipt of payment.
 WHC will send you a confirmation email if the domain has been successfully renewed.

 WHC will generate renewal invoices automatically for all your active domains at least 40 days prior to their expiration date.
 When we generate a new invoice, we'll send you an email with a copy of the invoice and will also make the invoice available in your Client Area.

-You must maintain an active email address on file with us at all times in order to receive important account information, including invoices and expiry notices, and to comply with the Domain Registration Agreement.
+You must maintain an active email address on file with WHC at all times in order to receive important account information, including invoices and expiry notices, and to comply with the Domain Registration Agreement.

 By making any purchase by credit card or by adding a valid credit card to your account, you authorize WHC to automatically use this credit card for any due invoices on your account, until otherwise requested.
 You may manage your credit card information on file from your Client Area at any time.

 In most cases, expired domain names can be renewed for up to 30 days following their expiration at the regular renewal rate; however, due to varying conditions based on the type of domain purchased (also known as Top-Level Domain, or “TLD”), WHC cannot guarantee the successful renewal of an expired domain name.
 WHC will make all reasonable efforts to secure a domain’s renewal once payment is received, but cannot guarantee any specific results.
 In the event that a paid renewal cannot be completed, paid renewal fees will be refunded.

 Most domains that expire beyond a certain number of days can enter a special state called a “Redemption Period” in which they may not be transferred or renewed.
 The Client may reactivate a domain name in its Redemption Period at an additional cost, by contacting WHC.